 Working Capital Loans

-Working capital is the money a business uses to operate day-to-day.
-For example, your working capital may go to pay bills, pay an employee’s paycheck, pay a vendor’s invoice, etc.
+Working capital is the money a business uses to operate day to day.
+For example, your working capital may go to pay bills, pay an employee’s paycheck, pay a vendor’s invoice, or cover other operating costs.

-If you find yourself strapped for cash for a period of time or need a little extra money on hand to finance your business growth, a working capital business loan could be just the right option.
+If your business has uneven cash flow or you need a little extra money on hand to finance your business growth, a working capital business loan could be just the right option.

-Because a working capital loan is intended to be used to finance day-to-day operations, it generally has shorter loan terms and lower loan amounts.
+Because a working capital loan is intended to be used to finance day-to-day operations, you should view it as a short-term loan.
+As a result, working capital loans generally provide lower loan amounts than other choices on this list.

 Business Term Loans

-Another common and flexible loan type is a business term loan.
+Business term loans are incredibly common and allow you to make predictable monthly payments.
 A term loan is the most basic loan and functions almost exactly like a personal loan would.
-A term loan is a business loan where you receive approval from the lender to borrow a set amount of money.
-After you receive the lump sum, you’ll begin repaying the money on a set schedule.
-In addition to repaying the money borrowed, you’ll pay interest.
+With a business term loan, you’ll go through an application process to receive approval from the lender to borrow a set amount of money.

 SBA Bridge Loans

-An SBA bridge loan is a type of business loan that’s intended to bridge the gap between your need for funding and receiving approval for an SBA loan.
-Approval for an SBA loan can take between one to six months, which can be a long time to wait for most small businesses that require funds.
-And, if you aren’t approved for an SBA loan, you can continue using the funds approved in your SBA bridge loan for up to 12 months.
+An SBA bridge loan is a type of business loan that can act as a buffer while you wait for your SBA loan approval.
+An SBA bridge loan ‘bridges’ the gap between your need for funding and receiving approval for an SBA loan.
+It provides quick access to funds and a backup plan if you don’t get approved for the SBA loan.
+Even if you don’t qualify for the SBA loan, you can continue using funds from your SBA bridge loan for up to 12 months.

 What Do Lenders Look for to Approve a Business Loan?

-Before jumping into the loan application process, it’s important to understand the different qualifications your business must meet to be approved for a business loan.
-Each lender you apply for a business loan will have slightly different qualification requirements.
+Before jumping into the loan application process, it’s important to understand the different qualifications your business must meet to get approved for a business loan.
+Each lender you apply with will have slightly different qualification requirements.
+Lenders use these requirements to protect themselves and small business owners.
+A small business owner defaulting on a loan is the worst-case scenario for both parties.
+Lenders will lose a lot of money, and the business owner may lose their company.
+Loan requirements minimize the likelihood of those outcomes.

-Below you’ll find the basic qualifications that most lenders look at to assess whether a business will be able to repay its loan.
+Below you’ll find the basic qualifications that most lenders look at to assess if a business can repay the loan.

 One of the first things most business lenders will look at during the loan approval process is your credit history.
-Your credit history will include:
+Your credit history provides a snapshot of your ability to manage financial obligations.
+Lenders can see the following details in your credit history:

 - Your personal credit score